kingller/theme-color-switch/README.md

 # theme-color-switch

-This a script to switch color specific styles less file and which you can use to change theme dynamically in browser
+This a script to switch color specific styles less file and which you can use to change theme dynamically in browser.

+Also you can use these less syntax functions for color conversion.

 ## Install
 ```